 Clean your living space.

-Whether you live in an apartment, a house, or you mother’s basement, the space you occupy reflects your mind.
+Whether you live in an apartment, a house, or your mother’s basement, the space you occupy reflects your mind.
 If there is chaos outside, there is chaos inside.
-And how exactly will you regain control of your life if you can’t make heads or tails of your thoughts.
+And how exactly will you regain control of your life if you can’t make heads or tails of your thoughts?

 This is the perfect opportunity to rearrange your space as well.